marionettejs/www/readme.md

 Preview your changes in browser by pointing to http://localhost:2000

-Deploing a new version of the marionettejs site.
+Deploying a new version of the marionettejs site.
 -----

 There is a little bash script that collects and compresses all the files and adds the new version number on the site.